-Solar energy is a vast and unlimited natural resource which is more popular than ever.
+Solar energy is a vast and unlimited natural resource that is more popular than ever.
 While the cost of living continues to rise, more and more homeowners are looking to convert to solar.

 Whether you are hunting for a new property or remodeling your home, solar energy is on the radar, but there are still many questions that need answering before anyone commits to converting to solar.